A/B Testing Mistakes to Avoid for Your Ads on Facebook

 The “based on your research needs” part is especially critical in this common digital marketing mistake.
-If you’re looking to improve your A/B testing on Facebook, then you should ensure that your budget is high enough to confidently produce results, while being low enough to fit within your resource limits
+If you’re looking to improve your ads by running experiments on this platform, then you should ensure that your budget is high enough to confidently produce results, while being low enough to fit within your resource limits

 If you forget to set your budget based on your research needs, then you’ll end up either overspending or underspending on your overall process.
 Remember to set that all-important budget to return relevant results from your research correctly.

-You may have noticed that this digital marketing process takes a lot of time, effort, and money to execute correctly.
-Yet many digital marketing experts still make the mistake of conducting these experiments too late in the ad campaign game.
+While you’ll want to avoid running tests too early, you may have noticed that this digital marketing process takes a lot of time, effort, and money to execute correctly.
+Many digital marketing experts still make the mistake of conducting these experiments too late in the ad campaign game.

 Let’s establish this right now: you need to plan your process in advance if you want to ensure increased returns on your Facebook Ads.
-By strategizing and executing your split testing early, you gain a better chance at returning results that will help you optimize your campaign again and again.
+By strategizing and executing your split experiments early enough, you gain a better chance at returning results that will help you optimize your campaign again and again.

 Your overall process isn’t just a one-and-done deal.
 With every A/B test, you gain more insights that will help you improve your Facebook ad campaign over time.
 To truly optimize your campaign, you need to undergo several split tests and revisions to get the best results from your Facebook ad.

 This is why you need realistic hypotheses, data-driven research, specific variables, ample time, and lots of resources in this process.
-These will help you avoid rookie moves that will result in disastrous A/B testing mistakes.
+These will help you avoid rookie moves that will result in disastrous experimentation mistakes.

-A/B testing is one of the most common practices in digital marketing today.
-However, this practice often intimidates maketers because it’s easy to make costly mistakes.
-Now that you’re aware of these errors above, do well to avoid them, and keep these in mind as well when conducting your ad comparisons:
+A/B experimentation is one of the most common practices in digital marketing – but it often intimidates marketers because you can easily trip up and make costly mistakes.
+Now that you have this guide prepared by the experts at Propelrr, you can avoid common errors and keep these final tips in mind as you conduct your future ad comparisons:

-- Again and again?
-Yes, you read that right.
-Because you’re only split testing two specific variables every time, you’ll need to conduct several of them within one campaign in order to fully optimize your Facebook ad.
+- Experiment repeatedly.
+Because you’re only comparing two specific variables every time, you’ll need to conduct several of them within one campaign in order to fully optimize your Facebook ad.

 - Root your tests in the right data.
 Expert digital marketers out there will tell you to start your process with the right data.
 By using data relevant to your objectives, you’ll gain results that really matter to your entire optimization journey.